Skip to main content

 Should You Schedule a Colonoscopy or Endoscopy?

 Colonoscopies are a common medical assessment for everyone before the age of 45, while endoscopies are typically performed on an as-needed basis.
-Consult with the MD Bariatrics team to determine if you suspect that you require either of these medical procedures or an upper endoscopy in Baltimore.
+Reach out to us to determine if you suspect that you require either of these medical procedures or an upper endoscopy in Baltimore.

 Unlocking the Secrets of Endoscopy